The short answer: DIS looks overvalued but stable — the move is fragile and worth watching closely. Narrative energy is cooling at 51%.

 What happens next for DIS?

 Overvalued-but-stable names can hold a premium for a while.
 The risk is asymmetric: limited upside, with a long way to fall if the story cracks.
-The 44.0% fair-value deviation is extreme and, historically, tends to revert within 30–60 trading days.
+The 31.4% fundamental-value deviation is extreme and, historically, tends to revert within 30–60 trading days.

 Should I buy DIS stock?

 Market Prism does not provide buy or sell recommendations.
-Our forensic analysis shows: DIS looks overvalued but stable, trading 44.0% above estimated fair value.
+Our forensic analysis shows: DIS looks overvalued but stable, trading 31.4% above estimated fundamental value.
 Investors should use this signal intelligence alongside their own due diligence and professional financial advice.